 |NSG A696C||Practice Inquiry IV C: Capstone Project||2|

-The post-MS DNP program has a total of 37 credits.
+The post-Master's DNP program has a total of 35 credits.
 A student may petition to waive up to 7 credits based on an evaluation of their MS transcripts.
 A DNP requires 1,000 clinical hours; up to 700 hours may be waived based on documentation of supervised clinical hours earned in the master's degree program.

 Capstone: Project Dissemination

-The DNP program culminates in successful completion of a scholarly capstone project.
-The project must focus on an issue related to improving patient outcomes and it must demonstrate synthesis of the student’s coursework and clinical practice application.
-Students who are unable to complete their capstone after completing NSG A696C may be required to take additional coursework.
-Specific requirements for additional coursework will be determined by the graduate program chairperson, the DNP coordinator and the capstone project chair.
+The DNP program culminates in the successful completion of a scholarly capstone project.
+The project must focus on an issue related to improving patient outcomes, and it must demonstrate the synthesis of the student’s coursework and clinical practice application.
+Students who are unable to successfully defend their capstone while enrolled in NSG A696C may be required to take additional coursework.
+Specific requirements for additional coursework will be determined by the graduate program chairperson, the DNP coordinator, and the capstone project chair.

 Program Student Learning Outcomes